This post is in honor of my mother, Irene, who passed away 9 years ago. I read this at her funeral.

 Everything you need to know is in there somewhere.
 Faith and love and trust.
 Economics, equality, ecology, and healthy living.

 AND at the risk of offending those great kindergarten teachers out there, life lessons are just that: lessons learned over a lifetime, not in one short year.
-I am grateful that I had a mother who was patient enough to teach them to me.
+I am so very grateful that I had a mother who was patient enough to lovingly school me in the classroom of life.